 A report can contain many fragments.
-Each fragment follows the same logical patterns.
-These logical patterns can be leverated to create software which is approachable to business professionals and which information technology professionals can leverage to provide software features to software users.
-Below you see a rendering of one fragment within a set of 12 fragments, information can be shown in five different languages:
+A fragment is a set of facts, or a fact set.
+Each fact set follows the same logical patterns.
+These logical patterns can be leveraged to create software which is approachable to business professionals and which information technology professionals can leverage to provide software features to software users.
+Below you see a rendering of one fact set within a set of 12 fact sets, information can be shown in five different languages: